 I will tell an adult.

 Parents and carers are asked to read the rules with their child, sign and return the agreement.
 Parents and carers are also given their own ‘Acceptable Use’ agreement to sign.
-Both agreements need to be signed before a pupil can use the Internet at school.

 If you have any worries or questions about the school’s use of the Internet and other technology, please let your child’s teacher know.
 The head teacher may also be able to help you with more detailed enquiries.